 Uport provides users with a secure and convenient way to take complete control of their identity and personal information.
 Instead of relying on government institutions and surrendering their identities to third parties, users control who can access and use their data and personal information.

 BlockApps is looking to provide the easiest way for enterprises to build, manage and deploy blockchain applications.
-From proof of concept to full production systems and integration with legacy systems, Blockapps provides all the tools necessary to create private, semi-private and public industry-specific blockchain applications.
+From the proof of concept to full production systems and integration with legacy systems, Blockapps provides all the tools necessary to create private, semi-private and public industry-specific blockchain applications.

 Provenance is using Ethereum to make opaque supply chains more transparent.
 By tracing the origins and histories of products, the project aims to build an open & accessible framework of information so consumers can make informed decisions when they buy products.